The Square Merchant's Guide to Referral Marketing

 If you're a Square merchant, you can launch a referral program today:

 Your customers are already recommending you.
-Give them a link and a reward, and watch the numbers grow.
+Give them a link and a reward so you can actually see it happening.